Sicily-On-Rails/smart_gioiosa/README.md

 ## README

-Smart Gioiosa is a project smart city.
+Smart Gioiosa is a smart city project.

 * Ruby version: 2.3.0